hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 compiler-generated full YOLO graph is still required for an equivalent comparison with the 388,146-cycle native full-graph record.

+YOLO-style MaxPool is implemented through the 96-byte v2 `MAXPOOL` command.
+The supported subset is static batch-1 INT8, exactly 32 channels, K5/S1/P2,
+same input/output shape and quantization, no fused activation, C32-blocked internal tensors, and out-of-place output.
+The runtime validates all fixed kernel fields, overflow-safe tensor ranges, TCDM references, reserved fields, and non-overlap before calling `systolic_maxpool5x5s1p2_c32_linebuf()`, the same linebuffer pool fast path used by native Micro-YOLO.
+C33, K3, requantized, and fused-ReLU forms are rejected.

+The compiler-generated H24/W24/C32 operator package passes byte-exactly on Verilator at 289,729 simulated ns, with 251,203 ns measured invocation time and 216,420 PMU cycles.
+The equivalent native Micro-YOLO MaxPool layer record is 18,474 PMU cycles.
+The isolated compiler package contains two full 18,432-byte public boundary conversions plus package parsing and L2 I/O; the native layer starts and ends in internal C32 storage.
+In a YOLO graph, adjacent native C32 operators remove those public boundary conversions.
+Because both paths invoke the same systolic helper, this result verifies compiler/runtime integration but must not be interpreted as a 11.7x kernel slowdown.
+An equivalent compiler-generated full YOLO graph remains the performance gate against the 388,146-cycle native record.

 ### Work Items

 1. Implement zero-copy reshape, flatten, squeeze, and unsqueeze views.